LASER

 Practical Application

 Veterinary LASER therapy can be used to stimulate and improve the healing of open wounds, ulcers and injuries to soft tissues such as ligaments, tendons, muscles and periosteum.
-A field of application that has proved particularly valuable is in the treatment of cruciate ligament injury in the dog (anterior cruciate ligament - cranial cruciate ligament).
+Even wounds and ulcers where there is significant skin deficit have also responded well.
+A field of application that has proved particularly valuable is in the treatment of cruciate ligament injury in the dog (anterior cruciate ligament – cranial cruciate ligament) and tendon or suspensory injury in the horse.
 It can act as an alternative to surgery in many cases.
-Another condition in which it can often avoid the need for surgery is that of lick granuloma.
-It is often used to help treat back problems and back injuries, in conjunction with chiropractic manipulation and acupuncture.
-The ideal wavelength can vary according to the tissue, the region of the body and even between different patients.

 The frequency which is applied (the LASER emission can be ‘pulsed’) must also be suited to the patient and to the treatment context.
 If the wrong frequency is used, this can disrupt the energy balance of the body, in much the same way as an individual player could disrupt an orchestra by playing out of tune.
 If the correct frequency is applied, it is equivalent to good musical harmonics, in which the sound seems to swell and take on new properties, transcending the sum of its components.
 There are manuals, which lay down supposed ideal frequencies and wavelengths for different applications.
 In our opinion this approach is not valid and can represent a negative effect on healing, if the incorrect frequency is used on a patient.
 At the AVMC, we use energy-testing to ascertain the optimum frequency and wavelength for each patient.